Nonemergency Medical Transportation Services (NEMT) - Minnesota Department of Human Services

 Required documents

-- Application; Medical Assistance card; Medicare card; proof of household income - Those that are on restriction must get a referral from the county worker or DHS member help desk
+Application/intake form; Medical Assistance/Medicaid (MA) card; Medicare card; proof of household income; those who have restrictions must get a referral from the county worker or DHS member help desk

 Eligibility